 President and Chief Executive Officer

-Armstrong graduated from the University of Oklahoma in 1985 with a bachelor’s degree in civil engineering.
+Armstrong graduated from the University of Oklahoma in 1985 with a bachelor’s degree in

 Armstrong has spoken at numerous energy conferences and seminars, including CERA Week, Chemical Manufacturers Association International, Platts Energy Conference, Gas Processors Association, Pipe Liner Clubs and the National Energy Association.

 He also has presented at the Canada Energy Symposium and has been a Federal Energy Regulatory Commission panel speaker on gathering deregulation.
 Armstrong has spoken at industry analyst conferences, corporate and philanthropic events.